-The Joint Programming Initiative on Cultural Heritage and Global Change (JPI CH) is glad to announce its major dissemination event taking place on 26-27 November 2025 at the Château de Versailles, France and online.
+The Joint Programming Initiative on Cultural Heritage and Global Change (JPI CH) is glad to announce its major dissemination event “Transnational Research for a Wider Impact: The Role of Cultural Heritage in a Changing World” taking place on 26-27 November 2025 at the Château de Versailles, France and online.

-This two-day hybrid conference will unveil the anticipated results of 22 transnational research projects funded under three of our recent calls:
+This two-day hybrid conference will unveil the anticipated results of 22 international research projects funded under three of our recent calls:

 • Conservation, Protection and Use (CPU, 2019);